-As a qualitative researcher, I have a special interest in motivation and the impact of movement on character, cognition, and emotion.
+As a qualitative researcher, I am interested in motivation and the relationship between movement, character, cognition, and emotion.

 My current research is exploring the motivation to practice and how this changes over time.
-It suggests that love of movement is a character strength while exploring and maintaining a practice is about identity, belief, commitment, and how the practice and/or its environment makes us feel.
+It suggests that love of movement could be a character strength while maintaining a movement practice over time is linked to self-actualisation and self-transcendence.

 My research interest areas link to Positive Psychology and Exercise & Sport Psychology.
 I'm particularly interested in how both of these areas of psychology have emerged and intersect.
 Past research has explored the motivation to teach martial arts and/or self-defence.
 Other research is exploring the impact of fear on motor skills development, and how movement (kinaesthetic) "intelligence" is formed.